Early sketch of neurons, Santiago Ramón y Cajal

 He kept thinking something he’d read once in a book, “Science is the poetry of the intellect and poetry the science of the heart’s affections.”

-This entry is part of Jack Rusher’s archive, originally published January 14th, 2011, in New York.
+This entry is part of my journal, published January 14, 2011, in New York.